The CFO Role in Digital Transformation: Leader of the Pack

 - Which entity holds the legal title to the asset or has the legal obligation for the liability

 The good news, however, is that assessing which assets and liabilities the carve-out entity recognizes is usually more straightforward when legal entities exist within the carve-out entity.
-Unfortunately, there’s less good news, too – the assessment is often more complex and requires more judgment if the carve-out entity doesn't have a well-defined legal structure.
+But there’s not-so-good news, too – the assessment is often more complex and requires more judgment if the carve-out entity doesn't have a well-defined legal structure.

 Assessing Which Assets or Liabilities to Include

-When it comes to the assessment, you'll usually begin by going through the parent's balance sheet line by line – cash, accounts receivable, fixed assets, etc. But for items inherently related to the carve-out entity, you can usually attribute them to the carve-out financial statements.
+When assessing the fair value of what's involved and what isn't, you'll usually begin by going through the parent's balance sheet line by line – cash, accounts receivable, fixed assets, etc. For items inherently related to the carve-out entity, however, you can usually attribute them to the carve-out financial statements.

-It's not always as easy as we might have made it sound, though.
-For instance, things can get a bit confusing when a balance sheet item is a mixture of the portion of operations you include in the carve-out transaction along with the portion that you exclude.
+Unfortunately, it's not always that easy and straightforward.
+For instance, things can get a bit confusing when a balance sheet item is a mixture of the portion of operations you include in the carve-out transaction, along with the portion you exclude.

 Also, note that it's usually not appropriate to partially allocate assets or liabilities.
 Instead, you'll need to determine if there should be a full attribution or exclusion of these items from the carve-out financials.

-Further, if a shared asset used by the carve-out business isn’t included on their balance sheet, the carve-out entity should still recognize an appropriate allocation of the associated income statement impact.
-For example, if a corporate office building isn't attributed to the carve-out balance sheet but considered used in their operations, the carve-out entity would still inherit a portion of the depreciation expense.
+Further, suppose a shared asset used by the carve-out business isn't included on its balance sheet.
+In that case, the carve-out entity should still recognize an appropriate allocation of the associated income statement impact.
+Using real estate as an example, if a corporate office building isn't attributed to the carve-out balance sheet but considered used in their operations, the carve-out entity would still inherit a portion of the depreciation expense.
 This ensures all costs of doing business are included.

 Carve-Out Balance Sheet Pain Points

 When we say long-lived assets, we're primarily referring to fixed assets and intangibles.
-Yes, when either is used solely by the carve-out entity, all's right with the world.
-You simply just include it in the carve-out financial statements.
+Yes, when either is used solely by the carve-out entity, all is right with the world.
+You simply include the carrying amount in the carve-out financial statements.

 But things can get squirrely when multiple entities under the parent – or the entire parent as a whole – use the fixed and intangible assets.
 When shared, you usually don't allocate portions of them to the carve-out entity since the asset itself is the unit of accounting.
-Thus, trying to separate portions of that asset undermines the unit of account.
+Thus, separating portions of that asset undermines the unit of account.